muratk5n/thirdwave/en/2025/03/nato-russia-timeline.md

-      State for European and Eurasian Affairs Viktoria Nuland while talking to Geoffrey R. Pyatt, the US ambassador in Kyiv about possible nominations of opposition leaders to form a new government Nuland is heard saying 'F**k the EU'.
+      State for European and Eurasian Affairs Viktoria Nuland while talking to Geoffrey R. Pyatt, the US ambassador in Kyiv about possible nominations of opposition leaders to form a new government is heard saying 'F**k the EU'.
 The US ambassador answers 'exactly'.

     * 02/23: Ukranian president Yanukovych is removed from the office following days of Maidan protests.